Top 5 Myths about Career Education in High School

 “Our students at K12 are skilled with how to use, not just a computer, but applications like spreadsheets and word documents, in a way that students don’t ordinarily have the opportunity to natively learn and understand.
 Because of that, when we move into areas in which students might be learning programming or other complicated skills, the computer is something that feels natural to them in their everyday experience.”

 Almost every area can have an online curriculum.
 Manufacturing can be taught online, for example, and could also have some type of a hands-on component associated with it such as an apprenticeship or internship.
 But online simulations are also helpful.
+In fact, some schools are discovering that virtual labs offer benefits for students that standard labs cannot match.

 Writing for USA Today, Mark Schneider, a former commissioner for the U.S. Department of Education’s National Center for Education Statistics, says that while college is often a good investment, many positions that don’t necessarily require a four-year degree are high paying, especially technical and healthcare jobs.